Lunear01/hyprland-dotfiles/README.md

-# hyprland-dotfiles
+# My Hyprland configuration files
-My hyprland dotfiles
+pywal-16 is used for color generation